 In Tampa, Pedestrian Accidents are a problem.
 Injuries sustained in pedestrian accidents can be catastrophic for the victim and often result in long-term, costly medical care.
 If you or someone close to you has been injured as a pedestrian due to another’s negligence, it’s crucial to get a Tampa pedestrian accident lawyer as soon as possible.
 Your lawyer will be your advocate and help you get the medical care you need while also working to obtain compensation for pain and suffering caused by the accident.

 In Florida, Pedestrian Accident lawsuits are also time-sensitive.
 The statute of limitations on these cases is just four years from the date of injury!
-It would be best if you had an experienced lawyer fighting for your rights now more than ever – before it’s too late.
+It would be best if you had personal injury lawyers in Tampa fighting for your rights now more than ever – before it’s too late.
 Don’t wait until later when there may not be enough evidence left to prove liability or damages suffered by the accident survivor will have increased exponentially!

 2. Get Medical Help